A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Abstract

 \section{Abstract}

 In this note, we give a self-contained and elementary proof of the elementary construction of spectral high-dimensional expanders using elementary matrices due to Kaufman and Oppenheim [{\em Proc.\ $50$th ACM Symp.\ on Theory of Computing (STOC)}, 2018].
+As a bonus, this also yields a simple construction and analysis of standard expanders.